ConnectedLib/connectedlib10/modules/programming/section-3-4.md

 </div>

-> We have these teen vloggers who make videos of themselves reviewing books, and we've been putting them on our website and they've been really well received.<br/>— Focus Group Participant
+> "We have these teen vloggers who make videos of themselves reviewing books, and we've been putting them on our website and they've been really well received."<br/><br/>— Focus Group Participant

 ## Sharing and competing
 Art displays, film festivals, literary magazines, open mic nights, and other activities that showcase creative work give teens a venue to express themselves.
 Adding an element of competition can motivate teens to participate.
 These kinds of activities can follow or be integrated into activities that are focused directly on creating or performing.
 For instance, a public play can follow a series of drama workshops; a series of movie-making classes can culminate in a film festival showcasing what participants created.